department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 caregiver: Use "caregiver," not "caretaker."
 Also note that family members do not necessarily see themselves as "caregivers" so, while "family caregiver" can be used as a shorthand term, wherever possible use a more descriptive phrase such as "a family member caring for a Veteran with disabilities."

 Certificate of Eligibility (COE): Capitalize.
-See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.
+See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 certifying official: Use this term to refer to the person at one's school who needs to approve/submit enrollment information for VA education benefits.
   -	**Like this:** Your school’s certifying official will submit your enrollment information with a VA Enrollment Certification (VA Form 22-1999).